List of Courage the Cowardly Dog characters: Le Quack

-Le Quack is a French-accented duck con-artist who first appears early in the show's first season, in which he has a fake amnesia-specialist license; he comes to the Bagges' house when Muriel suffers from amnesia.
+Le Quack (voiced by Paul Schoeffler) is a French-accented duck con-artist who first appears early in the show's first season, in which he has a fake amnesia-specialist license; he comes to the Bagges' house when Muriel has amnesia.
 Since then, he frequently returns and manages to dupe Courage's owners into helping him commit crime sprees.
 Le Quack is also shown to be capable of escaping custody such as when he was first arrested, crashing the police car in the process, and later causing a fire at prison.